msti64-wq/Cretexchange_temp/DUPLICATION_GUIDE.md

 ---

 **Created:** October 13, 2025
-**Purpose:** Safe duplication of WashOut Pro for development/testing
+**Purpose:** Safe duplication of CreteXchange for development/testing